metabolomics-us/angular-massbank-parser/README.md

 # README #

-This is a MSP file parser for angularjs.
+This is a MassBank file parser for angularjs.

 ### What is this repository for? ###